jimratliff/GenoMac-system/README.md

 Project GenoMac automates setup and maintenance of multiple Macs, each with multiple users.[^multiple_users] The current repository (GenoMac-system) is one of three repositories in Project GenoMac.
 It addresses system-level configuration of each Mac.
-The other two repositories are: (a) [GenoMac-user](https://github.com/jimratliff/GenoMac-user), which addresses user-level configuration of each user, and (b) [GenoMac-shared](https://github.com/jimratliff/GenoMac-shared), which provides shared code used by both GenoMac-system and GenoMac-user.
+The other two repositories are: (a) [GenoMac-user](https://github.com/jimratliff/GenoMac-user), which addresses user-level configuration of each user, and (b) [GenoMac-shared](https://github.com/jimratliff/GenoMac-shared), which provides shared code used by both GenoMac-system and GenoMac-user.[^genomac_shared_purpose]

 [^multiple_users]: The envisioned case is: there is a set of users and each Mac has all (or almost all) of those users.
 In other words, this is a scenario of a set of users residing on each of several Macs.

+[^genomac_shared_purpose]: GenoMac-shared is an externally defined set of common code that specifies some environment variables and defines some helper functions.
+This common code is incorporated into each of GenoMac-system and GenoMac-user as a submodule located at `external/genomac-shared` of each of the two container repositories.
+See GenoMac-shared’s [README](https://github.com/jimratliff/GenoMac-shared/blob/main/README.md) for information on how that affects/complicates work flows, particularly when there is a change to GenoMac-shared’s code.

 Both GenoMac-system and GenoMac-user are intended to be cloned locally, to provide access to the necessary scripts and other resources.
 (GenoMac-system is cloned only by the designated configuring user, USER_CONFIGURER, for that Mac.
 GenoMac-user is cloned separately by *each user*.)